 Biomass yield (BY) values (Table.1) once again indicate how well super worms converted each food waste substrate into usable biomass.
 The biomass yield of wheat bran (control) was highest, at 0.73 ± 0.04, was significantly higher than any of the experimental diets.
 Among the vegetable and fruit-based substrates, cabbage, mango, banana, carrot, and potato produced lower and statistically similar biomass yields (0.30 ± 0.01 – 0.40 ± 0.01).

 Biomass yield is a key metric when suggesting values for conversion of organic waste through insect farming.
 Although biomass yields were lower than wheat bran control values, super worms have grown on diverse food waste types which demonstrates their ability to serve as biological waste converters and decomposers.
-These results also support other studies which have identified different insects as effective decomposers of nutrient rich organic residues (Gold et al. 2018).
-In the context of moderate biomass yield, the environmental value is in diverting out of the waste stream, large quantities of food waste in ways that otherwise would have contributed to methane emissions and pollution if left to rot in a landfill (Parodi et al. 2018).
+These results also support other studies which have identified different insects as effective decomposers of nutrient rich organic residues (Gold et al., 2018).
+In the context of moderate biomass yield, the environmental value is in diverting out of the waste stream, large quantities of food waste in ways that otherwise would have contributed to methane emissions and pollution if left to rot in a landfill (Parodi et al., 2018).
 Super worm rearing is an ecological way to engage with common substrates with currently underutilized waste streams (cabbage trimming, mango peels, banana skins) which can result in insects with substantial propagation.

 Table.1 Bioconversion parameters of the SW after feeding on different waste substrates for 90 days